scipy-lectures/scientific-python-lectures/intro/image_processing/image_processing.rst

     :align: center

-Many other filters in :mod:`scipy.ndimage.filters` and :mod:`scipy.signal` can be applied to images.
+Other filters in :mod:`scipy.ndimage.filters` and :mod:`scipy.signal`
+can be applied to images.

 .. topic:: Exercise